ihodes/mailme.py/README.md

 # MailMe dot Py

 Sometimes you just want to email a little something to yourself, or whoever, from your command line.
-And you can do that, but it's kinda more than you want to deal with.
+And you can do that, but it's kinda more than you want to deal with (`mutt`), or it's going to be caught in your spam filter (`mail`).

 For those occastions, there's mailme.py.